HXX97/EDGQA/query_logs/README.md

-The query logs will be stored in this directory.
+The query logs of EDGQA will be stored in this directory.